- Collaborative Foster Care

 Step 2: Pre-Application Paperwork & Meeting

-After attending Information Night, click here to access the Binti online portal, which will walk you through how to apply to become a certified caregiver.
+After attending Information Night, you will receive information on accessing the online portal, which will walk you through how to apply to become a certified provider.
 Once you submit the pre-application, we will schedule a meeting with you to discuss your desires to become a foster family.

 Step 3: Pre-Service Training